Bond Program FAQs

 Who do I contact about projects being considered in my building?

-Contact your Representative on the Facilities Advisory Committee (FAC).
-Click here to view the FAC membership.
+Contact your representative on the Facilities Advisory Committee (FAC).
+You can view the FAC membership on the committee’s website.
 The FAC receives updates on all construction projects.
 The Representative’s responsibilities include relaying information between Departments and the Committee.

 How will I get information concerning projects being done in my building?

-BMT works closely with the Deans/Directors, the Facilities Department, and the District’s Administration to provide you with any necessary information.
-Periodic updates will be issued through the Community Relations & Marketing Department.
-Your Representative on the Facilities Advisory Committee (FAC) is a good source of information.
-Also, Construction Alerts are issued through District wide emails and posted on bond program website.
+The bond management team works closely with the Deans/Directors, the Facilities Department, and the District’s Administration to provide the college community with any necessary information.
+Periodic updates will be issued through the Public Affairs & Marketing Department.
+Your representative on the Facilities Advisory Committee (FAC) is a good source of information.

 When renovation starts on my building, who will handle the move process?